-Our physiatrists are physicians skilled in managing challenging rehabilitation cases relating to stroke, brain injury, spinal cord injury, neurological disorders, fractures, joint replacements, amputations, cancer, trauma/burn, arthritis, cardiac, pulmonary and pain syndromes.
+Our rehabilitation physicians are skilled in managing the most challenging rehabilitation cases relating to stroke, brain injury, spinal cord injury, neurological disorders, joint replacements, amputations, cancer, trauma/burn, arthritis, cardiac, pulmonary, and pain syndromes.

 Adult Inpatient Rehabilitation Services:

 - Spinal Cord Injury

 Pediatric Rehabilitation Services:

 - Acute injuries

 - Chronic condition management for patients housed at Mott Children's Hospital